Course overview

 - Describe the function of basic electronic components and logic gates used in digital circuits and their role in building a computer system

-- Describe the structure of compilers for translating high-level languages into machine code and for program optimisation
+- Describe the structure of assemblers for translating assembly languages into machine code and for program optimization

 - Compare and contrast the different approaches to programming languages and make decisions on what approach is best for a particular problem

-- Outline the organisation of the logic elements in computer architecture
+- Outline the organization of the logic elements in computer architecture

 - Demonstrate knowledge of how computers represent programs and data